1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 on digital marketing extensively.
 Bellabeat invests year-round in Google Search, maintaining active Facebook and Instagram pages, and consistently engages consumers on Twitter.
 Additionally, Bellabeat runs video ads on Youtube and display ads on the Google Display Network to support campaigns around key marketing dates.
-# scenerio
+# Scenerio
-I
+I am assuming to be a junior data analyst in the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
+Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
+I will be analyzing the dataset to gain insight to help Bellabeat to be a world player for the smart devices market.

 # ASK
-### Business task: Analyze the data in order to help Bellabeat guide marketing strategy and analyze their smart devices and how the customer used Bellabeat products and devices
+### Business task:
+Analyze the data in order to help Bellabeat guide marketing strategy and analyze their smart devices and how the customer used Bellabeat products and devices